-- Remove the gas cap slowly.
+- Remove the fuel fill cap slowly.
 You may hear a hissing sound as pressure inside the tank escapes. - 4.
-Stop filling the tank after the gas pump automatically clicks off.
+Stop filling the tank after the fuel pump automatically clicks off.
 Do not try to "top off" the tank, leave some room for the fuel to expand with temperature changes. - 5.
-Screw the gas cap back on, tighten it until it clicks. - 6.
-Push the fuel filler door until it latches.
+Screw the fuel fill cap back on, tighten it until it clicks. - 6.
+Push the fuel fill door until it latches.